diveshjain-phy/Ensslin-Gopalkrishna-Code/EG_all_phase/readme.md

 op.py       : Contains all functions required for calculations of the spectra in allphase.py

+## File to be specified by user ##

+source.py : Contains Source properties

 ## Output ##

 A plot is created based on values of paramters specified.